John Martin (American racing driver): Career

-Additionally, he competed in a total of seven NASCAR Cup Series races in 1967, 1974 and 1975.
+Additionally, Martin competed in a total of seven NASCAR Cup Series races in 1967, 1974 and 1975.
 He never had a car capable of going the full distance, but recorded a best finishing position of 18th at Riverside International Raceway in 1967.
 He made a handful of IMSA appearances in 1983 and 1984, with a best result of fifth in the GTU class at Portland International Raceway in 1983.

 Martin remained involved in motorsport long after his retirement as a driver, finding employment as an engineer, fabricator and spotter for various organizations.
 He worked at a shop owned by Bill Throckmorton (owner of Top Gun Racing) restoring vintage racing engines up until his death.
 Martin took part in the VROC Charity Pro-Am Race at Indianapolis Motor Speedway every year since its inauguration in 2014 until 2019.

 Martin ran the Indy Lights team John Martin Racing from 1991 to 1994, with his son John Martin, Jr. serving as mechanic.
 The team fielded drivers such as Adrián Fernández, Franck Fréon and Jeff Ward.
 The Martin family developed a strong relationship with Fernández and played a central role in his IRL team Super Aguri Fernández Racing.
 John, Jr. joined the team as a mechanic and as a fueler on the pit crew of Kosuke Matsuura, while John, Sr. worked as a spotter for Roger Yasukawa and Matsuura.

 John Martin, Jr. died in a freak body surfing accident in Nassau, Bahamas on 29 October 2004.
 He had joined several thousand members of the IRL on a three-day "Celebration Cruise" to commemorate the end of the 2004 IndyCar Series.
 He was 30 years old.